rocky-linux/documentation/docs/labs/networking/lab8-samba.md

 ### Using Samba for specific user groups

-This exercise will walk through how to restrict access to Samba shares via a user's local group membership.
+This exercise will walk through restricting access to Samba shares via a user's local group membership.
 This provides a convenient mechanism for making shared resources accessible only to specific user groups.

 #### To create a new group for Samba user

 1. Use the groupadd utility to create a new system group named rockstars.
-This is the group that we'll use in our example for housing system users that can access a given resource.
+We'll use this group in our example for housing system users who can access a given resource.
 Type:
     ```bash
     sudo groupadd rockstars
     ```